About Mario

 Prior to joining OBU, Dr. Mario served both the church and the academy.
 Dr. Mario most recently served as senior pastor of Gretna Covenant Church in New Orleans (2015-2020).
 Before pastoring in New Orleans, he served in Hispanic, Asian, and English churches as a multi-ethnic ministry strategist.
 In the academy Dr. Mario has served at NOBTS as an adjunct [Español]; Memphis Center for Urban Theological Studies as academic affairs specialist; Victory University (Memphis TN) as Old Testament Adjunct and academic counselor; Union University as Contemporary Christianity adjunct and founder/coach of the Union Judo Club.

 Dr. Mario and his wife, Rebekah, married in 2012.
 His wife has served as a licensed social-worker (LMSW) in Memphis and New Orleans.
-In his spare time Dr. Mario enjoys practicing Judo, Karate and Jujitsu.
-He also is an avid maker of furniture and other things.
+Mario and Rebekah have one daughter Catalina Rae Noemi Melendez.

 Institutions of Training